samukasmk/samukasmk/README.md

 ### Hi there 👋

-Wellcome to my github profile's page!
+Welcome to my github profile's page!

 Here is some important information about me:
 - 🧑🏽‍💻 I'm Samuel Sampaio and I live on São Paulo/Brazil.